blacklane/warsaw/README.md

 Creates a new logger and records it in the ctx.
 Plus sets the application name to appName value.

 First returned value is the logger instance and second is enhanced context that includes the logger.
+If already logger exists in the context it returns it as it is.

 ### `logger.NewStandalone(appName string) (Logger, context.Context)`